github-fish/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 * **Copying data from object storage to Lustre (stage-in):** You need to copy data to the parallel file system Lustre before computing.
-To download objects from Allas we recommend [a_get](./a_commands.md#a-get-retrieves-the-stored-data) or [swift download](./swift_client.md#download-objects-and-buckets).
+To download objects from Allas we recommend [a-get](./a_commands.md#a-get-retrieves-the-stored-data), [rclone copy](./rclone.md) or [swift download](./swift_client.md#download-objects-and-buckets).

 * **Copying data from Lustre to object storage (stage-out):** After computation you should copy the files to Allas.
-To upload the data to Allas we recommend [a_put](./a_commands.md#a-put-uploads-data-to-allas) or [swift upload](./swift_client.md#create-buckets-and-upload-objects).
+To upload the data to Allas we recommend [a-put](./a_commands.md#a-put-uploads-data-to-allas), [rclone copy](./rclone.md) or [swift upload](./swift_client.md#create-buckets-and-upload-objects).

-!!! note
-    We recommend using the Swift protocol on Allas.
+All the methods above use Swift protocol on Allas.
 It is important not to mix the usage of Swift and S3, these protocols are not completely compatitable.